Map of the whole of Shiga Prefecture

 This museum was built to provide the youth with opportunities to nurture a sense of curiosity or inquisitive mind.
 It aims to convey "pioneer spirit" and "creative and innovative minds" to young people, who will play important roles in the 21st century, by honoring Japanese explorers who reached out into the unknown and wrote reports that would be intellectual assets of humans, along with Eizaburo Nishibori, who continued the efforts of Omi merchants.
 Address389-1 Taga, Taga-cho, Shiga Opening HoursLibrary: 10:00 to 18:00, Saturday, Sunday and holidays 10:00 to 17:00 Museum: 9:30 to 17:00 Regular Closing DayLibrary: Mondays, last Thursday of the month, the day following a national holiday, year-end and New Year's holidays Museum: Mondays, the day following a national holiday, year-end and New Year's holidays Website

-• Akebono Park Taga no name
+• Akebono Park Taga Recommended spots

 スポット画像未設定